 Convenor: Associate Professor Mik Black

-Other teaching staff: Dr Paul Gardner (Department of Biochemistry), Professor Tony Merriman (Department of Biochemistry), John McEwan (AgResearch) and Dr Megan Wilson (Department of Anatomy)
+Other teaching staff: Dr Paul Gardner (Department of Biochemistry), Professor Tony Merriman (Department of Biochemistry), Dr Suzanne Rowe (AgResearch) and Dr Megan Wilson (Department of Anatomy)

 - Paper Structure